embrace-io/embrace-docs/docs/product/performance-tracing.md

 ## Trace Summary view
 Investigate a specific Trace by clicking on the root.
 In this Trace Summary view, you'll see a list of all Trace Instances based on your filter conditions.

-To find specific Instances, the filter provides the following dimensions:
+You can filter off the Root properties to find specific Instances.
+The filter provides the following dimensions:
 * Duration
 * Outcome
 * Attributes (Key, then Value)